heaganhenry/mern-quotes-app/README.md

 # mern-quotes-app
-Full stack web application built with React, NodeJs, Express and MongoDB and deployed on AWS.
+Full stack web application built with React, NodeJs, Express and MongoDB and ~~deployed on AWS~~(Free trial expired :c).
 Users can register accounts, login and store a quote.
 Accounts are authenticated on login using jsonwebtoken and user account info is encrypted using bcrypt.